- Publications and resources

 Part 142 post-implementation review (PIR)

-Standards Development project FS 15/02 has been approved to review Parts 141 and 142 of CASR.
-Any amendments will be developed in close consultation with the Flight Crew Licensing Standards Sub-committee and issued in draft form for public comment.
-CASA will send notification via the Flight Operations and Licensing Standards mailing list when proposed amendments are available for public consultation.
+Standards Development project FS 14/25 has been approved to review the flight crew licensing regulations.
+Any amendments will be issued in draft form for public consultation.
+CASA will send notification via the flight operations and licensing standards mailing list when proposed amendments are available for public consultation.

-Part 142 can be found in volume 4 of the CASR.
+Part 142 can be found in volume 4 of the Civil Aviation Safety Regulations 1998.

 Implementation and transition